Skip to content

 Compute gradients by hand for a simple network, then verify with TensorFlow.js.

-• Partial derivatives measure how loss changes when you nudge one weight at a time
+• A partial derivative measures how much the loss changes when you nudge exactly one weight while holding all others fixed.

-• The chain rule decomposes complex derivatives into products of simple local derivatives
+• The chain rule decomposes the derivative of a deeply nested function into a product of simple local derivatives, one per operation.

 Need a hint?